algosup/2024-2025-project-3-quickest-path-team-8/documents/functional_specifications/functional_specifications.md

 ### 4.2.
 Scalability

-   - The system must be designed to accommodate future expansion to larger datasets containing more landmarks and connexions.
+   - The system must be designed to accommodate future expansion to larger datasets containing more landmarks and connexions within the 16GB memory limit.

 ### 4.3.
 Usability